-Amendments to IAS 21 Lack of Exchangeability (Issued on 15 August 2023).
+Amendments to IAS 21 Lack of Exchangeability (Issued on 15 August 2023 and effective for annual periods beginning on or after 1 January 2025).
 In August 2023, the IASB issued amendments to IAS 21 to help entities assess exchangeability between two currencies and determine the spot exchange rate, when exchangeability is lacking.
 An entity is impacted by the amendments when it has a transaction or an operation in a foreign currency that is not exchangeable into another currency at a measurement date for a specified purpose.
 The amendments to IAS 21 do not provide detailed requirements on how to estimate the spot exchange rate.
 Instead, they set out a framework under which an entity can determine the spot exchange rate at the measurement date.
 When applying the new requirements, it is not permitted to restate comparative information.
 It is required to translate the affected amounts at estimated spot exchange rates at the date of initial application, with an adjustment to retained earnings or to the reserve for cumulative translation differences.
-The new disclosure requirements will be effective for the annual reporting periods beginning on or after 1 January 2025.
+The Company is currently assessing the impact of the amendments on its financial statements.